Estes Park Snowshoeing Tours

 Tour Details: All tours are private, only the people you invite will come along.
 Snowshoes, poles, and gators are included with the tour.
 Groups are limited to four people to ensure each person has a quality experience with our naturalist.
 Limited to children 12 and up.
 If your kids are under 16 please read the Safari FAQ to make sure this tour is for your family.
 Binoculars are available for each person as well as use of a spotting scope to really bring those distant creatures into view.

 Sunscreen, water and snacks are provided for all guests.
-Be sure to dress warm and in layers.
+Be sure to dress warm and in layers, most days feature 20-30mph winds and very chilly wind chills as we go in and out of the forest to the openings of the lakes.
+Temperatures are often from 0 to 25 degrees F, but wind chills can make them go down well below -20.
 Ankle high winter or hiking boots are also recommended.
 Avoid cotton socks and jeans as they absorb water.
-Warm people have more fun. *Not included: Park entrance fees are $10 per person or $40 for an annual pass.
+Warm people have more fun.